-This is derived from the ST bonus GURPS gives to Wrestling.
+This is derived from the ST bonus that GURPS gives to Wrestling.
 The bonus applies only to a limited range of uses, which must be defined.
 In the case of Wrestling, this is the range of wrestling-like moves, such as grapples, takedowns, pins, and breaking free.
 (Side note: find plenty of spiffed-up rules for these actions here.)

 The enhancement “ST Bonus (single use)” can be applied to only one action, such as breaking free.
 Specify the single action to which the ST bonus applies.

 Be wary of allowing the ST Bonus enhancement for strikes; these may prove unbalancing.

 This applies only to armed skills, not ranged or unarmed skills.